microsoft/sqlworkshops/sql2019lab/03_Availability.md

 All scripts for this activity can be found in the **sql2019lab\03_Availability\adr** folder.
 The database will be created as part of this activity.
 There is no need to restore a separate database.

+**Note**: *For Linux installations change the path to /var/opt/mssql/data in the T-SQL notebook and T-SQL scripts.*

 **STEP 1: Use a T-SQL notebook to complete the rest of the activity.**

 T-SQL notebooks provide a very nice method to execute T-SQL code with documentation in the form of markdown code.
 All the steps and documentation to complete the rest of the activity for Module 3.0 can be found in the T-SQL notebook **adr.ipynb** which can be found in the **sql2019lab\03_Availability\adr** folder.